 - the quantity and volume of the commodity (for example 1,000 barrels for the crude oil futures contract);

-- the price, which is normally what we are most interested in;
+- the price, is determined by the market and is normally what we are most interested in;

 - the location that the commodity has to be delivered;

 Here are the links to the crude oil and natural gas features in NYMEX.
 These links take you to the crude oil futures quotes and natural gas futures quotes in NYMEX.
 You can click on the “About This Report” at the bottom right of the table to find the column head explanations.
 Reported information in the table will be explained later in this lesson.

 The trades on the New York Mercantile Exchange between the counterparties are conducted under the International Swaps and Derivatives Association, or ISDA, 2002 Master Agreement.
 This is a standardized contract under which all financial energy commodity contracts are traded.